 Suppliers must verify that they follow the Supplier Principles through a supplier self-attestation process every 18 to 24 months.
 To ensure compliance with the Supplier Principles, we also survey a subset of suppliers based on their risk level, which is determined by reviewing their response to a high-risk activities questionnaire completed by our sourcing managers in cooperation with the respective AT&T department(s).
 The suppliers’ risk levels also determine the frequency with which we conduct the surveys.

 Please refer to the AT&T Principles of Conduct for Suppliers for the latest information on these expectations.

 Strategic Supplier Sustainability Assessments

-We evaluate suppliers against scores in TIA Sustainability Assessor reports developed with the Telecommunications Industry Association (TIA), and encourage other companies to use it with suppliers.
-The TIA Sustainability Assessor and associated reports enable suppliers to continuously improve sustainable best practices with:
+We evaluate our suppliers against scores in TIA Sustainability Assessor reports developed with the Telecommunications Industry Association (TIA).
+The TIA Sustainability Assessor and associated reports enable telecommunications industry suppliers to continuously improve sustainable best practices with:

-- Individualized reports with a prioritized set of recommendations to optimize sustainability programs;
+- Individual reports with a prioritized set of recommendations to optimize sustainability programs

-- Support for sustainability planning aligned with the organization’s strategy;
+- Support for sustainability planning aligned with the organizaton's strategy

 Suppliers completing the TIA Sustainability Assessor are requested to respond to questions regarding their policies and management practices: